mikihau/reading-notes/designing-data-intensive-applications.md

 #### Chapter 3 Storage and Retrieval
 - Indexes: keep some form of metadata structure in addition to the data themselves for fast lookup; speeds up reads but slows down writes because of overhead to keep indexes up to date.
-- Hash indexes
+- Hash indexes (with append-only db)
-     - Requirement: append-only db (log), key-value data, not many keys (index needs fit into memory entirely)
+     - Requirement: key-value data, not many keys (index needs fit into memory entirely)
-     - Index stores: in-memory dictionary of `{key: byte offset}`, update on adding a new key or updating an existing key
+     - Index stores: in-memory dictionary of `{key: byte_offset}`, update on adding a new key or updating an existing key
      - Data stores: on-disk binary formatted data (format: len of string in bytes, then the raw string)
      - How do we avoid running out of disk space if data is append-only?
           - Maintain multiple segments of data records (logs): each segment keeps their own in-memory hash index.
 Close a segment when it reaches a certain size.
 An offline background thread performs compaction and segment merging (deletes obsolete records and deleted records).